codeinthehole/codeinthehole.hugo/content/tips/inspecting-javascript-objects.md

 }
 ```

-Then you can inspect an object without refering to the Inspect object (namespace
+Then you can inspect an object without referring to the Inspect object (namespace
 really):

 ```javascript